YuexinChen96/8715-IOEnergy/README.md

 > Show the main issues of the current week.
 This section will be updated weekly.
 1. Continue UI design modification.
 2. Continue calculation logic modification.
-3. Need to start the database design work.
+3. Continue database implementation.
-4. Need to start the front-end development.
+4. Continue the front-end development.
-5. Need to improve PM documentation for SoW, Decision Log, Risk Matrix, and routine updates.
+5. Start the Django framework research.